deargle/deargle.github.io/_class/cu/2018/fall/analytics.md

 You will use Alteryx and DataRobot.

-* Alteryx is installed on all Leeds computers.
+* Alteryx is installed on all Leeds computers, and on some Engineering school computers.
 You can optionally also install it on your laptop -- I will provide you with a free license.
 You can install it into Windows (x64) bit, or you can use a virtual machine that I will provide to run it on Mac without having to do bootcamp.
-Details forthcoming.
+    * See [How to Run Alteryx](https://canvas.colorado.edu/courses/21394/pages/how-to-get-alteryx) on Canvas.
+This link includes a list of campus lab computers that have Alteryx installed.

 * DataRobot is browser-based.
 You get access with a DataRobot Access Card that you purchase.